oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 The SD-JWT and the Disclosures would then be serialized by the Issuer into the following format for issuance to the Holder:

 <{{examples/01/sd_jwt_issuance.txt}}

+Examples of what presentations of SD-JWT VCs might look like are provided in (#presentation-examples).

 ## Verification and Processing {#vc-sd-jwt-verification-and-processing}